PritishGurav/Hotel-Booking-Cancellation-Analysis/README.md

 ---

-<h2 align="center">✨ “Every cancellation tells a story — understanding the data helps rewrite it for success.”</h2>
+<h2 align="center">✨ “Behind every cancellation lies a decision — and behind every decision lies data waiting to be understood.”</h2>